skylark-platform/reference-apps/README.md

-# Skylark Reference Apps
+# OTT Reference Apps

-Home to StreamTV, a web app designed to demonstrate [Skylark's][skylark] features.
+Home to StreamTV, a web app designed to demonstrate the features of [Skylark][skylark], a headless CMS designed to enable customers to build and scale world-class streaming products.

 ## Overview